criteo-research/tf-tile/README.md

 tf-tile
 =======

-Tile-Coding in TensorFlow ---a sparse-coding tool for generating features from real-valued data
+Tile-Coding in TensorFlow: a sparse-coding tool for generating features from real-valued data)

+What is Tile-Coding?

 ![alt text](tf_tile_pic.jpg)